zevaryx/meshmapper-adapter/README.md

 `https://your.website.tld/ingest`

-For the API key, please use your Discord username (or another unique identifier, like HAM callsign).
-This will link pings to you on the backend for your admins to use
+For the API key, please go to the `/docs` URL and manually modify the info under `/api/v1/auth/register` section to register.
+Clunky, but temporary until there's a registration page